- SAP has cut off its customers’ options by restricting S/4HANA to HANA.

 Introduction to S/4HANA Being Restricted to HANA

-I have concluded that SAP will have to perform a major change in direction on HANA database and S/4HANA at some point.
+I have concluded that SAP will have to perform a significant change in direction on the HANA database and S/4HANA at some point.
 I cannot predict when, but it will have to happen.
 This article covers this topic.

 As I pointed out in the article, Has SAP’s Relentless HANA Push Paid Off?, the HANA database is not selling very well.
 Much of the HANA-based products are not ready to be sold.
 With the introduction of the Oracle 12C database, SAP has lost any advantage in database processing speed.
 It is most likely now behind Oracle in processing speed.